-In most cases, the meet and confer process will be aided by participation of an ediscovery liaison(s) as defined in this Principle.
-In the event of a dispute concerning the preservation or production of ESI, each party shall designate an individual(s) to act as ediscovery liaison(s) for purposes of meeting, conferring, and attending court hearings on the subject.
-Regardless of whether the e-discovery liaison(s) is an attorney (in-house or outside counsel), a third party consultant, or an employee of the party, the e-discovery liaison(s) must:
+In most cases, the meet and confer process will be aided by participation of one or more e-discovery liaison(s) as defined in this Principle.
+In the event of a dispute concerning the preservation or production of ESI, each party shall designate appropriate individual(s) to act as e-discovery liaison(s) for purposes of meeting, conferring, and attending court hearings on the subject.
+Regardless of whether the e-discovery liaison(s) is an attorney (in-house or outside counsel), a third-party consultant, or an employee of the party, the e-discovery liaison(s) must:

-- (a) be prepared to participate in e-discovery dispute resolution; - (b) be knowledgeable about the party's e-discovery efforts; - (c) be, or have reasonable access to those who are, familiar with the party's electronic systems and capabilities in order to explain those systems and answer relevant questions; and - (d) be, or have reasonable access to those who are, knowledgeable about the technical aspects of e-discovery, including electronic document storage, organization, and format issues, and relevant information retrieval technology, including search methodology.
+- (a) be prepared and authorized to participate in e-discovery dispute resolution; - (b) be knowledgeable about the party's preservation and e-discovery efforts; - (c) be, or have reasonable access to those who are, familiar with the party's sources of discoverable information and the capabilities of its information technology systems; and

+(d) be, or have reasonable access to those who are, knowledgeable about the technical aspects of e-discovery, including electronic document storage, organization, and format issues, and relevant information retrieval technologies and methodologies.